 Good writing is hard because it is the result of clear thinking, and clear thinking takes work.
 Good writing is also hard because it requires thinking about expectancies and logical flow at multiple levels of abstraction.
-Let's understand what is meant by expectancy, logical flow, and levels of abstraction.
+Below, I'll flesh out what is meant by expectancy, logical flow, and levels of abstraction.

-If there is one "take home" message, it is that you do learn best by doing, but only if you get feedback.
+If there is one "take home" message, it is that you do learn best by doing, but only if you get and respond to feedback.
 In this course, you'll get feedback from me and your peers.
 But ultimately, the most important feedback is that which you generate yourself by reading and revising what you've written, often many times.